misspent/uBlock-Origin-Information/README.md

 **YouTube**
 Blocking `jnn-pa.googleapis.com` completely destroys the loading of videos after a while of viewing them, making it so I have to refresh the page.
+`🔒 Privacy Essentials ` Import blocks the API above, so use that at your own risk (as of: 24/07/2024)